 As you can imagine 08:00 and 12:00 can be very busy times on the surgery phones and although we have 5 receptionists answering the calls sometimes this can incur a delay in getting to your call.
 20-25 minutes wait on the phone is not unusual when dealing with the huge volume of calls we are presently dealing with.

 If calling for a routine telephone appointment or for general advice, please do not call first thing in a morning to allow for those in need of more urgent care to get through quickly.

 The surgery continues to offer extended hours on:

 - Every 3rd Saturday morning

-These appointments are especially beneficial to those patients who find daytime appointments difficult.
+These are all telephone consultation appointments only and are especially beneficial to those patients who find daytime appointments difficult.
 Our patients can book these times over the phone in advance only.

 The general surgery phone is not open during these extended hours.

 If a patient is late for a routine appointment, it is practice policy to ask the patient to make another appointment, however, the doctor or nurse may still see you if time allows.